chunky-dev/chunky/README.md

 </details>

 More information about Chunky, including a short getting started guide and rendering tips are available at the [Chunky Documentation page][1].
-For more insights into Chunky's development, keep an eye on the Discord; messages from Contributors can sometimes give you insite into what everyone is working on.
+For more insights into Chunky's development, keep an eye on the Discord; messages from contributors can sometimes give you insight into what everyone is working on.

 ## Hacking on Chunky